Written by Carrie Firestone

 My star rating: 3.5 stars

 Rising high school senior Sadie is bracing herself for a long, lonely, and boring summer.
 But things take an unexpected turn when she steps in to help rescue a baby in distress and a video of her good deed goes viral.
 Suddenly internet-famous, Sadie’s summer changes for the better when she’s introduced to other “hometown heroes.”
 These five very different teens form an unlikely alliance to secretly right local wrongs, but when they try to help a heroin-using friend, they get in over their heads and discover that there might be truth in the saying “no good deed goes unpunished.”
 Can Sadie and her new friends make it through the summer with their friendships–and anonymity–intact?
-(Goodreads)
+Find it on Goodreads

 First of all, thanks so much to The Hachette Book Group Canada and Little Brown for the chance to read this book!
 It’s always a pleasure to work with these companies and having the chance to review books before their release.
 My opinions have not been influenced in any way.